lovina10/mastermind/README.md

 #### Multiple Uses for Same Views
 As the screen area of an iOS app is limited, I wanted to make sure that all of the necessary game components were visible and accessible, but not cluttered.
 As a result, my design choices were based on a minimalistic mindset in which I did not display more elements than what was necessary for the user to play the game smoothly, and certain areas, such as the feedback label, served multiple purposes.
 #### Architectural Design Pattern
-This codebase generally follows the MVC design pattern with some alterations for modularity.
+The game logic was placed in the "Game Manager" to extract the business logic from the view controllers, making it easy for any future view controllers to have access to the game status.
+The view controllers hold responsibility for the view and presentation.
+Networking was placed in the Interactor for increased modularity.

 ## Tradeoffs
-The biggest challenge when building the game was, given the time constraint of a week, deciding what extra features to include, if any, versus building the basic game that optimized for a smooth and intuitive user experience and making sure that the codebase for that was well-built and versatile.
+The biggest challenge when building the game was deciding what extra features to include, if any, versus building the basic game that optimized for a smooth and intuitive user experience and making sure that the codebase for that was well-built and versatile.
 I ultimately chose to have a well-designed minimal viable product built on a maintainable codebase that I can build more features upon.